 In October of 2005, Congress enacted sweeping changes to the bankruptcy code in response to heavy lobbying from the credit card banks.
 One of the things that was added was a standardized cash flow analysis to determine whether people could afford to pay a portion, if not all, of their debt through a chapter 13 repayment plan.

 First, a calculation is done of your gross annual household income.
-This is determined by adding up all of the income in the household from every source (except Social Security benefits) that was received during the six months leading up to the filing of the bankruptcy.
+This is done by adding up all of the gross income (before taxes, not take-home) in the household from every source (except Social Security benefits) that was received during the six months leading up to the filing of the bankruptcy.